-It was not by some legal contract — “If you perform this act, I’ll forgive everybody and make everybody who believes a son of God” — but by virtue of the fact that He is all that we are, by the will of the Father, and thereby is present and living in all the sorrows, hurts, iniquities, hatreds, violence and contradictions of his created sons.
+It was not by some legal contract — “If you perform this act, I’ll forgive everybody and make everybody who believes, to become a son of God” — but by virtue of the fact that He is all that we are, by the will of the Father, and thereby is present and living in all the sorrows, hurts, iniquities, hatreds, violence and contradictions of his created sons.
 He is continually taking them into Himself by means of our lives, and then filling the whole of our earthly existence with Heaven.
 (If our eyes were open for but a glance, we would see it!
 See it in your faith – it is real and true.
 Hint: it isn’t outside of you.)

 So it is then Christ as the Samaritan, Who finds Christ in the wounded man by the side of the road, Who binds up His Wounds and pays the price for His recovery.
 In both He bears the stink, the revulsion, the sorrow, and the healing.
 The Samaritan no doubt got the stench of the wounded man on him when he picked him up and took him to the inn.
 But no matter.
 It was Christ bearing Christ.*

-Mother Teresa used to say that in the dying outcasts of Calcutta, who she took without question or regard for payment or budgetary concerns into her hospice – in every one of them she saw the face of Jesus.
-She said it didn’t matter to her if they were Christian, Catholic, Hindu, Muslim, Illegal Immigrants, Homosexuals or none of the above.
+Mother Teresa used to say that in the dying outcasts of Calcutta, whom she took in without question or regard for payment, budgetary concerns or even “religion,” into her hospice – in every one of them she saw the face of Jesus!
+To her it didn’t matter if they were Christian, Catholic, Hindu, Muslim, strangers from afar, homosexuals or none of the above.
 All she saw was Christ!!!

 They were the “least of these,” but she knew that they were the “brethren” of the Living Christ, and her ministrations to those poor were literal ministrations to the Living Christ.

 To live in the world is to live Christ, which means we are whatever we need to be in order to reveal the Father to others.
-It means we are wounded, hurt and bleeding sometimes, and other times we pick up the hurt and bleeding and help them on their way.
+Sometimes it means that we are the wounded ones, hurt and bleeding for a season, and other times we pick up the hurt and bleeding and see them on their way.